Scalingo/documentation/_posts/internals/buildpacks/2000-01-01-apt-buildpack.md

 ## Purpose of this buildpack

-The environment used to build and run applications, based on Ubtnu, is embedding a wide set of libraries and binaries.
+The environment used to build and run applications, based on Ubuntu, is embedding a wide set of libraries and binaries.
 However it is possible that your application requires one or multiple dependencies which are not present by default.
 The [APT buildpack](https://github.com/Scalingo/apt-buildpack) aims at